Individual and family health plans

 FAQ: Health insurance basics

-A copayment, or copay, is the fee you pay when you see a doctor or get other services. you may pay a copay of $30 to see a doctor or $550 when you go to the emergency room.
+A copayment, or copay, is the fee you pay when you see a doctor or get other services.
+You may pay a copay of $30 to see a doctor or $550 when you go to the emergency room.

 The percentage you pay for some covered services.
 If your coinsurance is 20 percent, your health insurance company will pay 80 percent of the cost of covered services, and you will pay the remaining 20 percent.
 The amount you pay is typically not based on the full retail price of the service.
 It is based on a discounted rate negotiated by your insurance company with heath care providers like doctors and hospitals.